 If I did end up finding the right material, most of those are very thin, so I always have to think about layering.

-I also have an ample chest with a little remaining baby belly, so I can only wear certain cuts of shirts and some items are totally out of the question. (turtlenecks and crewnecks anyone?)
+Because of my shape, I only wear certain cuts of shirts and some items are totally out of the question. (turtlenecks and crewnecks anyone?)

 Trust me, I have my fair share of problems finding clothes.